‘The Walking Dead’ Season 7 Finale: What Is Sasha’s Fate Based On The Comics

 AMC’s The Walking Dead is based on a series of comic books that go by the same name.
 As a result of this, many fans like to use the comics as a source for what will happen in the TV series.
 So, based on that, let’s have a look at what could happen to Sasha (Sonequa Martin-Green) in the remainder of Season 7.

 In the comics, Sasha didn’t exist.
 Tyreese turned up at the prison with his daughter, rather than his sister and she died fairly soon afterwards.
 So, for all intents and purposes, Sasha is a TV-only character such as Daryl Dixon (Norman Reedus) and Deanna Monroe (Tovah Feldshuh).
-Daryl Dixon has gone on to calve a very unique character whose Walking Dead storyline can been manipulated any way in which the writers seem fit.
+Daryl Dixon has gone on to carve a very unique character whose Walking Dead storyline can be manipulated any way in which the writers seem fit.
 Deanna, on the other hand, was actually a character based on someone else in the comic books, so her story arc could be predicted based on the character she resembled in the comics.

 So, where does Sasha fall?
 Is she a unique character like Daryl or based on another Walking Dead comic book character like Deanna was?